Gruntrexpewrus/Hmk5-ADM/README.md

 > 3) for **functionality3** we used dijsktra in order to every couple of nodes in the path
 > 4) for **functionality4** we controlled all permutations of paths and choosed the minimum, and when the nodes were more than 7 we used a randomization to find samples and provide a local minimum, for sure it will give a good path.

-All those functionalities are in the Graph Class and use **oop programming and functional programming**, and are done in relation to the kind of distances selected by the user. <br>
+All those functionalities and plottings are in the Graph Class and use **oop programming and functional programming**, and are done in relation to the kind of distances selected by the user. <br>
-Calling G.GraphandPlot() the user will be able to perform any task requested in the homework.
+Calling G.GraphandPlot() the user will be able to perform any task requested in the homework giving out a fantastic tangible graph!